Financial, political instability in Italy threatens fresh chaos for Europe

 HUGE LOSSES

-Immediate concerns centre on Italy's third-largest lender, Banca Monte dei Paschi di Siena (BMPS.MI), which has the highest ratio of bad debts to outstanding loans among listed Italian banks.
+Immediate concerns centre on Italy's third-largest lender, Banca Monte dei Paschi di Siena, which has the highest ratio of bad debts to outstanding loans among listed Italian banks.
 It has been told by the European Central Bank (ECB) to slash these debts by 40 percent over three years.

-Late on Tuesday market watchdog Consob said short selling of Monte dei Paschi shares would be banned in Wednesday's trading session.
-Such bans aim to prevent speculators from forcing stocks down by selling borrowed shares heavily and then buying them back at a lower price, pocketing the difference.

 Rome is in talks with Brussels to devise a plan to recapitalise its lenders, including BMPS, hoping to use public money to stave off potentially huge losses for bank bond and shareholders - many of them ordinary retail investors.